mcgas/contracts/Gas Sponsorship Subscription Platform.md

 2. **Paymaster Contract**:
    - Ensures the subscription is verified in the **pre-op function** and then pays the gas fees if requirements are met.
    - Updates the user's subscription details in the **post-op function** using cross-chain messaging when necessary.
-   - Communicates with LayerZero's OApp protocol to update off-chain records.
+   - Communicates with LayerZero's OApp protocol to update subscription.

 3. **LayerZero OApp Protocol**:
    - Facilitates secure and efficient cross-chain messaging.